Liberal Studies Program > First-Year Program > Course Descriptions > Honors Discover Chicago

 Michael Edwards, Liberal Arts & Social Sciences

 Food, shelter, healthcare, education, work...
 These are the five pre-conditions necessary for the “pursuit of happiness” that the Declaration of Independence identifies as each person’s “unalienable right.”
 Without them the pursuit of happiness risks becoming a hopeless, Quixotic quest.
 Yet not all Americans have access to these basic necessities.
 Some go hungry, some are homeless, some lack health insurance, some attend poorly funded and unsafe schools, some do not earn a living wage.
 Who are they—the poor and the near-poor?
 What are their lives like?
 What assistance is available to them?
 What more may be done to help them?
 What is the best solution—a free-market economy, government intervention, private charitable efforts,...?
 What obligation do I as an individual and we as a society have to help our fellow human beings?
-These are the issues and questions around which Immersion Week and the seminar component of the course will take shape.
+These are the issues and questions around which the experiential and seminar components of the course will take shape.
 The issues that you the students choose to explore, the further questions that you generate, the research and the service that you undertake will add to this structure.
-During Immersion Week we will visit sites and community organizations addressing issues such as food access, housing, environmental justice and employment training in neighborhoods on the north, west and south sides of Chicago.
+Throughout the quarter, we will explore sites and community organizations addressing issues such as food access, housing, environmental justice and employment training in neighborhoods on the north, west and south sides of Chicago.